sdsu-its/blocked-users/README.md

 one reason or another, although this is often caused by conflicts in our enrollment system (Students who Add/Drop a class).
 We collect the data via a Type Form, specifically their Name, Username, and the Course that they are blocked from.
-This form can be customized to your specific needs, as long as it contains the needed information for the SQL Statement.
+This form can be customized to your specific needs.

-Each Blackboard configuration will have a slightly different SQL base Statement that will unblock/enable a user in a course.
+Each Blackboard configuration will have a slightly different method of unblocking users.
 The Email, and its template, can be customized to your department and system administrators needs.

 # Configuration
 The configuration is broken down into 2 sets (Typeform setup and Script Setup)